 4. Avoid Heat

-Try not use heat styling tools such as hairdryers frequently or at all during winter.
+Try not to use heat styling tools such as hairdryers frequently or at all during winter.
 Rather allow your hair to dry naturally instead.

 5. Protect Your Hairline